Petru Groza: Modus operandi

-Proclamation of the Republic
+Proclamation of the republic

-On 12 November, King Michael and Queen Mother Elena went to London to witness the marriage of Princess Elizabeth, the heir to the British Crown.
-Here, he met Princess Ana de Bourbon-Parma.
+On 12 November 1947, King Michael and Queen Mother Elena went to London to witness the marriage of Princess Elizabeth, the heir to the British crown.
+Here he met Princess Anne de Bourbon-Parma.
 The two went to Lausanne, Switzerland, where they unofficially got engaged on 6 December 1947.
-Asking for the approval of the Romanian government, the answer that came 10 days later states that the marriage was not opportune at that time.
+Asking for the approval of the Romanian government, the answer that came 10 days later stated that the marriage was not opportune at that time.

 The international press was already starting to speculate that the Romanian sovereign would stay abroad for a woman, abandoning his constitutional prerogatives.
-To refute the speculations, on 18 December, Michael boarded the train in Lausanne and arrived in Bucharest three days later.
+To refute the speculations, on 18 December 1947, Michael boarded the train in Lausanne and arrived in Bucharest three days later.
 After a meeting with Petru Groza, where no conclusion was reached, Michael and his mother went to Sinaia for the winter holidays.
 On Christmas Eve, Emil Bodnăraș (who, according to some information, had just arrived from Moscow, where he had received from Stalin the instructions regarding the organization of the abdication of King Michael), was inaugurated as Minister of National Defense.

-At around 20:30 on the evening of 29 December, King Michael was informed about Groza's formal request to grant him an audience the next day, at 10:00.
-Initially, he assumed it was about his marriage.
-In the morning of 30 December 1947, the king, together with the queen-mother and some people from the Court moved to Bucharest, and around 12:00 they arrived at the palace on Kiseleff road.
-In 15 minutes Petru Groza also arrived, who was accompanied by Gheorghe Gheorghiu-Dej.
-Groza was the first to address, "Well, Your Majesty, the time has come to arrange an amicable parting."
-Surprised, Michael asked what he meant by these words.
-"The problem of ending the monarchy.
-After all, I warned you that you need to prepare for something like this.
-You must understand that there is no place for a king in Romania anymore," Groza declared.
-The king retorted, "It is not you who can tell me to go.
-This matter must be decided by the people".